kshitijanand36/Snake-Game/README.md

 # Snake-Game

 It is the classic snake game developed mainly using javascript and some HTML.
-If there is any problem retarting the game then refresh the page.
+If there is any problem restarting the game then refresh the page.